AlonGvili/eslint-plugin-remix/README.md

 # eslint-plugin-remix

-Very simple eslint plugin for Remix.run framework, this plugin check that you export route function like loader, action, meta, links
+Very simple eslint plugin for Remix.run framework, this plugin check that you don't forget to export route functions like loader, action, meta, links

 ## Installation